 Wall Street drops as tech stocks struggle for direction

-Sept 10 (Reuters) - The S&P 500 fell in volatile trading on Thursday as heavyweight tech-related stocks slipped after a sharp rebound in the previous session, while elevated jobless claims underscored a patchy economic rebound.
+NEW YORK, Sept 10 (Reuters) - The S&P 500 fell in choppy trading on Thursday as heavyweight tech-related stocks slid after a sharp rebound the previous session, while elevated jobless claims reminded investors of a still-difficult recovery ahead.

-Stay-at-home winners Apple Inc AAPL.O, Microsoft Corp MSFT.O and Netflix Inc NFLX.O fell between 1% and 1.6%.
-Amazon.com AMZN.O rose 0.2% and Tesla Inc TSLA.O jumped 4.5%, helping limit the Nasdaq's losses.
+Names that have rallied since March lows, such as Apple Inc AAPL.O, Microsoft Corp MSFT.O and Amazon.com AMZN.O, fell between 1.4% and 2.3%.

+Tesla Inc TSLA.O rose 0.7%, initially helping to limit the Nasdaq's losses before the tech-heavy index's slide widened.

-The NYSE FANG+TM Index .NYFANG, which includes the core FAANG stocks, was up 0.9%.
+The NYSE FANG+TM Index .NYFANG, which includes the core FAANG stocks, also fell, down -0.3%, and all subsectors of the S&P 500 traded lower.

-Wall Street's main indexes bounced on Wednesday from their biggest three-day rout since March, as investors returned to tech-focused stocks that are deemed insulated from the current economic downturn.
+Wall Street's main indexes bounced back sharply on Wednesday from their biggest three-day rout since March, as investors returned to tech-focused stocks that are deemed insulated from the current economic downturn.

-Many market participants are viewing the selloff as a bout of turbulence rather than the start of a longer slide.
+Many market participants view the sell-off as a bout of turbulence rather than the start of a deeper slide.

 "If (the stock market) today closes up, even if they're small gains, that's going to give more confidence back to Wall Street participants to feel more comfortable to get back in," said Robert Pavlik, chief investment strategist at SlateStone Wealth LLC in New York.

-The number of Americans filing new claims for unemployment benefits hovered at high levels last week, according to the Labor Department's data, as layoffs and furloughs persisted across industries.
+The number of Americans filing new claims for unemployment benefits remained high last week, Labor Department data showed, as layoffs and furloughs persisted across industries.

 A separate report showed U.S. producer prices rose slightly more than expected in August as the cost of services increased solidly.

-Declining issues outnumbered advancers for a 1.32-to-1 ratio on the NYSE and for a 1.12-to-1 ratio on the Nasdaq.

-The S&P index recorded six new 52-week highs and one new low, while the Nasdaq recorded 38 new highs and 19 new lows.

-(Reporting by Medha Singh and Devik Jain in Bengaluru; editing by Uttaresh.V and Maju Samuel)
+(Reporting by Herb Lash in New York and Medha Singh and Devik Jain in Bengaluru; Editing by Maju Samuel and Matthew Lewis)

 ((Medha.Singh@thomsonreuters.com; within U.S. +1646 223 8780, outside U.S. +91 80 6182 2802; Twitter: https://twitter.com/medhasinghs;))